 D11.
-Additional Requirements Please describe any additional requirements for transfer students, if applicable: D12.
-Lowest Grade Allowable for Transfer Credit Report the lowest grade earned for any course that may be transferred for credit: Lowest grade: C D13.
-Maximum Credits Transferred to two-year institutions Report the maximum number of credits or courses that may be transferred from a two-year institution: Number: 60.0 Unit Type: Credit(s) D14.
-Maximum Credits Transferred to four-year institutions Report the maximum number of credits or courses that may be transferred from a four-year institution: Number: 60.0 Unit Type: Credit(s) D15.
-Minimum Credits to Earn Associate Degree Report the minimum number of credits that transfer students must complete at your institution to earn an associate degree: Number: N/A D16.
-Minimum Credits to Earn Bachelor's Degree Report the minimum number of credits that transfer students must complete at your institution to earn a bachelor's degree: Number: 60.0
+Additional Requirements Please describe any a dditional requirements for transfer students, if applicable: D40 1 1 0 - and a Allian callely for a Target of the One diff ade Allowable for Transfer Credit Report the lowest gra de earned for any course that may be transferred for credit: Lowest grade: B- D13.
+Maximum Credits Transferred to two-year institutions Report the maximum number of credits or courses that may be transferred from a two-year institution: Number: 0.0 Unit Type: Credit(s) D14 Maximum Credits Transferred to four-year institutions number of credits or courses that may be transferred from a four-year institution: nepore the maximum Hamber of orealist of courses that may be transferred from a roal year motitudion.
+Number: 0.0 Unit Type: Credit(s)

-D17: Other Credit Policies Please describe any other transfer credit policies: riease describe any other transfer credit policies.
-D18: Military/Veteran Transfer Credits Does your institution accept the following military/veteran transfer credits: (select all that apply) ☑ American Council on Education (ACE) ☑ DANTES Subject Standardized Tests (DSST) ☑ College Level Examination Program (CLEP) D19: Maximum Credits Transferred - ACE Report the maximum number of credits or courses that may be transferred based on military education evaluated by the Ame Council on Education (ACE): rican Number: 30.0 Unit Type: Credit(s) D20: Maximum Credits Transferred - CLEP, DSST Report the maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Number: 30.0 Unit Type: Credit(s)
+Credits to Earn Associate Degree

+Report the minimum number of credits that transfer students must complete at your institution to earn an associate degree:

+Number: N/A

+Number.

+D16.
+Minimum ( Credits to Earn Bachelor's Degree

+number of credits that transfer students must complete at your institution to earn a bachelor's degree:

+Number: 60.0

+D17: Other Credit Policies

+Please describe any other transfer credit policies:

+D18: Military/Veteran Transfer Credits

+Does your institution accept the following military/veteran transfer credits: (select all that apply)

+☑ American Council on Education (ACE) ☑ DANTES Subject Standardized Tests (DSST)

+☑ College Level Examination Program (CLEP)

+D19: Maximum Credits Transferred - ACE

+Report the maximum number of credits or courses that may be transferred based on military education evaluated by the American

+Council on Education (ACE):

+Number: 30.0 Unit Type: Credit(s)

+D20: Maximum Credits Transferred - CLEP, DSST

+Report the maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning

+assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)):

+Number: 30.0 Unit Type: Credit(s)

+Number: So.o Onit Type: Credit(s)

 D21: Published Transfer Policies Are the military/veteran credit transfer policies published on your website?
-Yes If yes, please provide the URL where the policy can be located: https://registrar.providence.edu/va-benefits/ yellow-ribbon/ D22: Unique Transfer Policies Please describe other military/veteran transfer credit policies unique to yo ur institution: i
+Yes If yes, please provide the URL where the policy can be located: https://registrar.providence.edu/va-benefits/y rellow-ribbor D22: Unique Transfer Policies Please describe other military/veteran transfer credit policies unique to you ır institution: